microbiome/OMA/06_packages.md

 ## Package ecosystem

-Some of the R packages supporting the _(Tree)SummarizedExperiment_ or _MultiAssayExperiment_ framework include the following.
+Methods for the analysis and manipulation of `(Tree)SummarizedExperiment` and `MultiAssayExperiment` data containers are available through a number of R packages.
+Some of these are listed below.
 If you know more tips on such packages, data sources, or other resources, kindly [let us know](https://microbiome.github.io) through the issues, pull requests, or online channels.

 ### mia family of methods